Can you provide a business with context-aware, grounded compliance guidance, while safeguarding the sensitive data?

 We don't rely on one filter for this.
 We stack six, each one a safety net for the layers above it.
 If any single wall has a gap, the next one catches it.

-4. 4Regex Text Scrub.
+- 4Regex Text Scrub.
 Free-form text (document content, user chat messages) gets pattern-matched for common PII types.
 Each match is replaced with a redaction placeholder.
 Best-effort, yes, but it catches the common patterns that structured nulling can't reach.

 Why six layers instead of one good one?

 One design choice worth calling out: encryption at rest is separate from all of this.
-PII columns in our database are encrypted at rest with automatic encryption triggers.
+High-risk PII fields in our database are encrypted at rest with automatic encryption triggers.
 The six walls above are about what the AI sees.
 Encryption is about what happens if someone gets access to the database itself.
 They're complementary, not redundant.

 The OCR Tradeoff: Quality vs. Zero Exposure